 Neck: A collar necklace or addigai with stones is worn close to the neck.
 This is followed by a chain, gold bead or pearl necklace with a heavy flat pendant.
 The Coin necklace or Kasu malai follows it.
 Coorgi women wear a long chain or gold and black beads.
 Malayalee (kerala) bride The bride also adorns various gold necklaces with designs inspired by temple borders and interspersed with colored glass stones.
 Maharashtrian women wear netted necklaces and popular motifs for pendants include fish, lotus, conch, bitter gourd and serpents.

 Mangalsutra/ Thali/Thirumangalyam/Muhurthamani : Considered the most sacred of all jeweleries for a married woman, it is the the Hindu equivalent of the wedding ring and is tied by the groom around the bride’s neck as a sign of commitment.
-The thali could have the design of the Conch and disc (Shangu – Chakram), tulasi madam ( holy basil plant), shiva lingam (Phallus) or Goddess Meenakshi represented as per family traditions.
-As the Mangal Sutra lands on the middle of the bride’s chest, it symbolizes that her man has occupied the whole of her being through her heart.
-Coins, coral beads or doomed bezels are also worn along with the center piece in the thali.
+The thali could have the design of the Conch and disc (Shangu – Chakram), tulasi madam (holy basil plant), shiva lingam (Phallus) or Goddess Meenakshi represented as per family traditions.

 In kanadiga and Maharashtrian communities, a chain of black beads with a pendant is worn as the mangal sutra and is called the Muhurtamani (mani a gold piece with the sun and moon representing the delicate balance a bride is supposed to maintain between the husband’s and her maternal family.)